 That’s basically where my shopping gets out of control.
 Moroccan jewelry is gorgeous and there are so many models to chose from.
 You can have handmade designs made with fancy materials like silver and gold, as well as cheaper but good quality replicas that can last for years.

 Moroccan Traditional Clothing

-I have talked about traditional Moroccan clothing in my previous post about how to dress in Morocco.
+I have talked about traditional Moroccan clothing in many of my previous posts.
 If you love experimenting in fashion, there are many Moroccan fashion items that are GORGEOUS and that can look extremely stylish.
 I grew up in my aunt’s sewing shop playing with fabrics and colors and now, there is nothing I enjoy more than shopping traditional Moroccan clothes and wearing them back home on multiple occasions.

 Morocco is known for its traditional tanneries where good quality leather is made.
 So, in most Moroccan Medinas you will find handmade leather items like handbags, travel bags, shoes, and poufs.
 As I mentioned earlier, it’s important to check that those products are not counterfeits and that they are really made in Morocco.
 I have purchased many Moroccan leather items across the years and they are still in perfect shape and so beautiful.
 A really great investment!
 Honestly, there is nothing like handcrafted Moroccan products.

 So, do you see Moroccan Medinas potential?
 It’s not a coincidence that shopping is what most visitors love to do in Morocco.
 Even for locals, the Medina is a pretty exciting place to go.
 But it can also get overwhelming, especially if you have a limited budget and are not very familiar with Moroccan markets dynamic.